asweigart/humre/README.md

 **What Does Humre Provide?**

 Humre provides a collection of functions and constants to create regex strings without having to know the specific regex symbols.
 These offer more structure and readability than regex strings.

+**Do I Need to Know Regular Expressions to Use Humre?**

+Yes and no. You still need to know what regular expressions are and how they're used.
+But instead of memorizing the punctuation marks for each regex feature you want to use, you can use the easier-to-remember Humre functions and constants.
+For example, `zero_or_more(chars('a-z'))` is easier to remember than `[a-z]*` if you are inexperienced with regex.
+But I recommend reading a general regex tutorial before using Humre.

 **What's Wrong with Python's re Module?**